‘Playboy’ Model Lindsey Pelas Flaunts Instagram Cleavage, Insists ‘I’m Not A Slut’

-Three days after sharing a racy shower video, Lindsey Pelas is once again updating her Instagram in next-to-nothing.
+Three days after sharing a racy shower video, Lindsey Pelas is once again updating her Instagram account while wearing next to nothing.
 On March 19, 2019, the Playboy model showcased her ample cleavage and derrière to her 8.5 million Instagram followers.

-With a string bikini that just about covers her modesty and a rear-centric positioning, the self-proclaimed “Genetically Gifted” model is putting her money where her mouth is.
-Her waist-length blonde hair dazzles in the sunlight, although the “side-boob” is likely what prompted over 130,000 likes.
+With a string bikini that just about covers her modesty and a rear-centric positioning, the self-proclaimed “genetically gifted” model is putting her money where her mouth is.
+Her waist-length blonde hair dazzles in the sunlight, although the side boob is likely what prompted over 130,000 likes.

 The model’s risqué poses and ample breasts make her career climb a no-brainer, but Pelas is a model who can speak for herself.
 In 2016, Cosmopolitan profiled Lindsey.